Does vinegar remove paint from wood? The short answer is YES. But how do you safely strip off the paint without damaging the wood?

 You can also opt for solvent cleaners (degreasers) to remove paint if your pocket allows.

-3. Using vinegar to clean wood wax
+3. Cleaning wood wax

 You don’t want to use this acidic solution on wood wax.
 Why?
 Because vinegar will dissolve the wax.